Promote the Survival and Continuing Vitality of Native American Languages

 Pre-Application Procedure

 Preapplication coordination is required.
-All applicants must submit documentation demonstrating that the governing body of the organization on whose behalf the application is submitted approves the application’s submission to ANA for the current grant competition period.
-Please see the funding opportunity announcement (FOA) for more information.
+All applicants must submit documentation demonstrating that the governing body of the organization on whose behalf the application is submitted approves the application’s submission to ANA for the current competition period.
+Please see the Notice of Funding Opportunity (NOFO) for more information.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-45 CFR Part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-ACF requires electronic submission of applications at https://www.Grants.gov.
+Applicants may find and apply for NOFOs on https://www.grants.gov.
 Paper applications received from applicants that have not been approved for an exemption from required electronic submission will be disqualified from competitive review.
 Applicants that do not have an Internet connection or sufficient computing capacity to upload large documents to the Internet may contact ACF for an exemption that will allow the applicant to submit applications in paper format.
-See FOA for detailed information.
+The same requirements also apply to ARP.
+See NOFO for detailed information.

 Award Procedure